mpollmeier/gremlin-scala/README.md

 }
 ```

-Note that you can also use Options as the example shows.
-Thanks to <a href="https://github.com/joan38">joan38</a> for <a href="https://github.com/mpollmeier/gremlin-scala/pull/66">contributing</a> this feature!
+For more examples check out the [MarshallerSpec](https://github.com/mpollmeier/gremlin-scala/blob/master/gremlin-scala/src/test/scala/gremlin/scala/MarshallerSpec.scala).

 ### Some more advanced traversals
-Here are some examples of more complex traversals from the [examples repo](https://github.com/mpollmeier/gremlin-scala-examples/) which you can easily run on your machine:
+Here are some examples of more complex traversals from the [examples repo](https://github.com/mpollmeier/gremlin-scala-examples/).
+If you want to run them yourself, check out the tinkergraph examples in there.

-What is `Die Hard's` average rating?
+_What is `Die Hard's` average rating?_
 ```scala
 // use :paste in Scala REPL
 graph.V.has("movie", "name", "Die Hard")